What is the average USGA handicap index for golfers?

 But what is the average handicap index of golfers in the United States?
 We turned to the USGA and their data from the World Handicap System to help us answer that question.

-All told, there are just a bit more than 2.4 million American golfers who have a recognized handicap index.
+All told, there are approximately than 3.35 million American golfers who have a recognized handicap index.
 According to the USGA, the average handicap index among golfers in the United States is 16.4.

 Among those 2.4 million golfers with an index, approximately 40,000 of them are scratch or plus, meaning their have a handicap index of 0.0 or a plus handicap.